 While eliminating your wait in the airport security line entirely is impossible, you can curb it significantly with TSA PreCheck.
 This five-year membership will help you zoom through security lines across the US.
 It’s also possible to get a TSA PreCheck statement credit with certain travel credit cards.

 TSA PreCheck is a government-issued program that helps you get through airport security faster.

 It’s available only for flights that depart from US airports.
 This is a contrast to Global Entry, which includes TSA PreCheck benefits and gets you through customs faster as you arrive in the US.
 Neither Global Entry nor TSA PreCheck assists with travel documentation.

 What are the benefits of TSA PreCheck?

 Get through airport security faster.
 According to the Transportation Security Administration, 94% of TSA PreCheck passengers traveling in January 2019 waited no more than five minutes in the security line.

 You don’t have to remove items you normally would.
 You can keep your shoes on, as well as your belt or light jacket.
 Also, you can leave your laptop or eligible liquids in your bag.
 There are exceptions, and you might still be randomly searched.

+Available across the country.
 Access TSA PreCheck at more than 200 airports across the country.
 Over 50 airlines participate in the program, including Delta, United and American.

 Your membership lasts five years.
 Paying the application fee could give you TSA PreCheck benefits for quite a while.

 How much does TSA PreCheck cost?